Most SaaS teams are not failing at email personalization because they lack data. They are failing at execution.

-One of the most common mistakes is using the data to personalize appearance instead of context.
+One of the most common mistakes is using the data to personalize the appearance of email marketing messages instead of context.
 The email looks tailored, but it does not reflect where the user is, what they are trying to decide, or what would help them move forward.

 Such “personalized” emails still feel generic or irrelevant.